CSCfi/csc-user-guide/docs/apps/diamond.md

 ## Usage

-To use Diamond, run first command:
+To use Diamond, run first the command:

 ```text
 module load biokit